London Institute for Healthcare Engineering logoLondon Institute for Healthcare Engineering logo

 • Have completed a regulatory plan and critical documentation under a Quality Management System

-• Have de-risked your proposition for investment, making you investment-ready
+• Have de-risked your proposition for investment, making you investment-worthy

 • Have expanded contacts with industry partners and investors